 With NoSQL, you just have documents and writes to these documents.
 You can build a document based layer on top of everything by removing functionality.
-It can be built on top of SQL, but also on top of a graph database or even on top of a key-value store like levelDB.
+It can be built on top of SQL, but also on top of a graph database or even on top of a key-value store like levelDB or FoundationDB.

 With that document layer you can build a replication API that serves documents sorted by the last update time and there you have a realtime replication.

 Memory is limited and this is especially true for client side applications where you never know how much free RAM the device really has.
 You want to have a fast realtime UI, so your database must be able to cache query results.